We found 6 providers with an interest in gastrointestinal problems and who accept Private Healthcare Systems near Los Alamitos, CA.

 All Interests: Biliary Disorders, Acid Reflux, Liver Disease, Ulcers

-Dr. Etsegenet Ayele specializes in general internal medicine and practices in Los Alamitos, CA and Long Beach, CA. Patient reviews placed Dr. Ayele at an average of 4.0 stars out of 5.
+Dr. Etsegenet Ayele specializes in general internal medicine.
+She is rated 4.0 stars out of 5 by her patients.
 Areas of expertise for Dr. Ayele include diabetes, gastrointestinal problems (digestive disorders), and thyroid problems.
-She is professionally affiliated with MemorialCare Health System, Los Alamitos Medical Center, and Placentia-Linda Hospital.
-Anthem, Blue Cross/Blue Shield, and Medi-Cal are among the insurance carriers that Dr. Ayele accepts.
-She studied medicine at Minsk State Medical Institute.
-She trained at Helene Fuld Medical Center for residency.
-Dr. Ayele (or staff) speaks Amharic, Spanish, and German.
+Dr. Ayele's hospital/clinic affiliations include MemorialCare Health System, Los Alamitos Medical Center, and Placentia-Linda Hospital.
+She is in-network for several insurance carriers, including Anthem, Blue Cross/Blue Shield, and Medi-Cal.
+She attended medical school at Minsk State Medical Institute.
+Dr. Ayele completed her residency training at Helene Fuld Medical Center.
+Dr. Ayele (or staff) speaks the following languages: Amharic, Spanish, and German.

 Relevant Interests: , gastrointestinal problems (digestive disorders)